sandyschumann/sandyschumann.github.io/README.md

 I am a Lecturer and the Postgraduate Tutor at the [UCL Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute).
 My research examines risk factors of radicalisation, extreme political attitudes, as well as hate crime prevention.
-I am keen to translate academic research into policy and practice; I am looking forward to connect with policymakers and practitioners in the field of CVE and hate crime prevention.
+I am keen to translate academic research into policy and practice; I am looking forward to connect with policy makers and practitioners in the field of CVE and hate crime prevention.

+### News November 2020 ###
+* We had our Stage 1 registered report 'Does Cognitive Inflexibility Predict Violent Extremist Behaviour Intentions?
+A Registered Direct Replication Report of Zmigrod et al., 2019' accepted at the Journal of Legal and Criminological Psychology.
+We will now pursue with data collection.

 ### News October 2020 ###
 * I proposed and got approved a new module - Online Extremism and Hate Crime - that I will teach in 21-22 on our MSc in Countering Organised Crime and Terrorism